nikogura/nikogura.com/EngineeringStandards.md

 - Tests are not a "nice to have" - they are mandatory

 **Example workflow:**
-1. Implement feature
+1. Write Tests for new Feature
-2. Write comprehensive tests
+2. Implement feature
 3. Run tests: `go test ./...`
 4. Run linters: `golangci-lint run`
 5. Only then is the feature complete